LylChun/EPGminer/README.md

 to analyze the insect-host relationship and gain insights into what makes a suitable host.

-To facilitate the analysis of EPG data, epgminer contains various functions for working with voltage time series data as well as ANA annotation files from manual annotation software.
+To facilitate the analysis of EPG data, EPGminer contains various functions for working with voltage time series data as well as ANA annotation files from manual annotation software.

-One primary utility of using epgminer for analysis is the ability to calculate frequencies using the Fourier Transform.
+One primary utility of using EPGminer for analysis is the ability to calculate frequencies using the Fourier Transform.
 In this way, waveforms both within and between datasets can be analyzed for differences in constituent frequency.
-Other metrics such as duration and number can also be calculated.
+Other metrics such as relative amplitude (volts) can also be calculated.

-The other major function of the package epgminer is the ability to generate visuals.
+The other major function of the package EPGminer is the ability to generate visuals.
 The plotting functions are all in the format plot\_x where x denotes the type of plot.
 The types of plots currently supported
 are: voltage time series, labeled time-series, Fourier transformed data,